-Many cultures have built sophisticated healing systems on the concept of a circulating personal energetic life force (called, for example, ki, chi, or prana) and other aspects of personal energy.
-These complex healing systems, used and honed for thousands of years, are the basis for such practices as acupuncture, hands-on healing, chanting, and many other ways of viewing and balancing the body’s energy.
+Many cultures have built sophisticated healing systems on the concept of a circulating personal energetic life force (known as ki, chi, or prana) and other aspects of personal energy.
+These complex energy-based healing systems, used and honed for thousands of years, are the basis for the many ways of viewing and balancing the body’s energy.

 While there have been no specific clinical studies for energy therapy and ITP, there are studies that are related to some aspects of the disease.
 These studies and the results from PDSA’s Survey on Non-Traditional Treatments of ITP show that energy therapy can have a positive, healing effect on the body.

-There is no known downside risk to the hands-on healing therapies such as Reiki and Healing Touch or breathing therapies such as qigong.
-Since there is nothing to ingest they do not interfere with medications.
+There is no known downside risk to the hands-on healing therapies including Reiki and healing touch, or breathing therapies such as Qi gong.
+Also, because energy therapies do not use ingestible medications, the approach won’t interfere with conventional treatments.

-Some serious adverse events have been reported for acupuncture treatment for pain, but the reporting and descriptions were incomplete.3 Sustained loud music can produce buzzing in the ears and hearing loss.2 Note that therapeutic music is not administered at a level that can cause hearing damage.
+Some serious adverse events have been reported for acupuncture treatment for pain, but the reporting and descriptions were incomplete.3 Sustained loud music can produce buzzing in the ears and hearing loss,2 ; therapeutic music is not administered at a level that can cause hearing damage.

-Because energy therapies are individualized and can vary by practitioner, it is important to work with someone who is a licensed or highly trained professional and also very knowledgeable and experienced.
-PDSA has published a list of questions that can be helpful for choosing any healthcare provider.
+Because energy therapies are individualized and can vary by practitioner, it is important to work with a licensed or highly trained professional who is very knowledgeable and experienced.
+Find out more about questions to ask when choosing the best healthcare provider for you.

 1. Baldwin AL et al. “Reiki improves heart rate homeostasis in laboratory rats.”J Altern Complement Med.
 2008 May;14(4):417-22 http://www.ncbi.nlm.nih.gov/pubmed/18435597